Primary 1 Curriculum

 Support for Learning

+Support for Learning has a broad role, which allows students with specific learning needs and general academic difficulties to be supported in relation to their individual requirements.
 At this stage, students are carefully monitored for progress by staff.
 The aim is to help students meet their long-term targets in the Primary curriculum.
-Ongoing liaison between class teachers, Learning Support staff and parents is an essential part of this process.
+Ongoing liaison between class teachers, Support for Learning staff and parents is an essential part of this process.

 In Primary 1, pupils may participate in our Early Intervention programme, which aims to ensure all the students have a good foundation for literacy.
-By intervening early it is hoped that the foundation will be achieved through consolidating class work.
-The length of time students participate will vary depending on their individuals needs.
+By intervening early, it is hoped that the foundation will be achieved through consolidating class work.
+The length of time students participate will vary depending on their individual needs.

-- Every night: phonics/ reading reinforcement of work done in class.
+- Phonics/ reading reinforcement of work done in class.

-- Twice weekly: Written work usually English Language, Mathematics or Social Studies
+- A written activity: English Language, Mathematics or Social Studies.